prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 * Netlify Functions
 * Vercel Functions

+Each of these these offerings represents an implementation of serverless computing.
+To get a better sense of what serverless computing is and what benefits it can provide, check out our ["What is serverless?" article](https://www.prisma.io/dataguide/serverless/what-is-serverless).

 As we describe the services offered by various providers, it's helpful to be able to compare each option using the same general categories.
 For this guide, we'll take a look at how each of these serverless platforms compare across:

 * **focus:** What is the provider's primary goal for the service?
 Are they a general offering or focused on a specific aspect of the market?